AdobeDocs/campaign-classic.en/help/campaign/using/setting-up-marketing-campaigns.md

 ### Configuring a campaign template {#configuring-a-campaign-template}

-Campaigns are based on models that group together a set of predefined parameters.
+Campaigns are based on models that share a set of predefined parameters.

 In a default configuration, the campaign templates are centralized in the **[!UICONTROL Resources > Templates > Campaign templates]** node of the Adobe Campaign tree.